tildeholmqvist/happyroom/README.md

 - The footer features links to the site's social media profiles on Facebook, LinkedIn, Instagram, and Pinterest.
 - Additionally, the footer includes a signup section for the MailChimp Newsletter, enabling users to subscribe and receive updates on the latest deals and offers.
 - Other footer links include access to the products page, services page, FAQ page, Custom Reviews, and the Privacy Policy.
-- All external links automatically opens in a new tab.
+- All external links automatically open in a new tab.

 ### Home Page
 ![The Home Page](/docs/readme_images/home-page.png)